 Step 3: Establish an Emergency Fund

-Save enough money to cover your living expenses for three to six months in case you're unable to work.
-It'll keep you afloat until your life normalizes.
+If you want to become financially successful, start saving now.
+You should set aside at least 10% of your income each month.
+This will help you build up an emergency fund, so you won’t need to rely on credit cards when unexpected expenses arise.
+It should be a goal to save enough money to cover your living expenses for three to six months in case you’re unable to work.
+It’ll keep you afloat until your life normalizes.
 Without one, you could end up buried in debt.
 The assurance it provides is well worth the pressure of saving it.

 Step 4: Pay Down Debt

-Step 5: Recognize Setbacks
+Step 5: Recognize Potential Setbacks

 You’re going to have setbacks.
 Cars break down, appliances die, and dental emergencies happen.
 Don’t look at obstacles as failures.
 You’ll give yourself an excuse to quit.
 Instead, recognize them for what they are and make budgetary adjustments.
 They’ll slow you down, but don’t let them stop you.